GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/config.md

     Defaults: 1000

-#### Custom kafka properties:

 In addition to the above settings, custom Kafka properties can be explicitly set for `publisher` and `subscriber`.
-In order to be acknowledged, these properties need to be prefixed with the `KafkaProp-` prefix and then camelCased, as follows: `KafkaProp-yourPropertyValue`
+In order to be acknowledged, these properties need to be prefixed with the `KafkaProp-` prefix and be formatted using camel case, as follows: `KafkaProp-yourPropertyValue`

-For example, if you want to set the `auto.commit.interval.ms` property for your consumers, you will need to configure this property as `KafkaProp-autoCommitIntervalMs`.
+For example, if you want to set the `auto.commit.interval.ms` property for consumers, you need to configure this property as `KafkaProp-autoCommitIntervalMs`.

-**NOTE**: custom kafka properties will be ignored when the relevant subsection is disabled (i.e. `kafka.subscriber.enabled` and/or `kafka.publisher.enabled` are set to `false`).
+**NOTE**: custom Kafka properties will be ignored when the relevant subsection is disabled (i.e. `kafka.subscriber.enabled` and/or `kafka.publisher.enabled` are set to `false`).